 How does the Site use Personally Identifiable Information?

-We use Personally Identifiable Information to customize the Site, to make appropriate service offerings, and to fulfil buying and selling requests on the Site.
+We use Personally Identifiable Information to customize the Site, to make appropriate service offerings, and to fulfill buying and selling requests on the Site.
 We may email Visitors and Authorized Customers about research or purchase and selling opportunities on the Site or information related to the subject matter of the Site.
-We may also use Personally Identifiable Information to contact Visitors and Authorized Customers in response to specific inquiries or to provide requested information.
+We may also use Personally Identifiable Information to contact Visitors and Authorized Customers in response to specific inquiries or provide requested information.

 How is Personally Identifiable Information stored?

-Visitors and Authorized Customers may opt-out of receiving unsolicited information from or being contacted by us and/or our vendors and affiliated agencies by responding to emails as instructed, or by contacting us at 2035 River North Parkway, Atlanta, GA 30328
+Visitors and Authorized Customers may opt-out of receiving unsolicited information from or being contacted by us and/or our vendors and affiliated agencies by responding to emails as instructed or by contacting us at 2035 River North Parkway, Atlanta, GA 30328

 Are Cookies Used on the Site?

-Singleton Law Firm Atlanta uses login information, including, but not limited to, IP addresses, ISPs, and browser types, to analyze trends, administer the Site, track a user’s movement and use, and gather broad demographic information.
+Singleton Law Firm LLC. uses login information, including, but not limited to, IP addresses, ISPs, and browser types, to analyze trends, administer the Site, track a user’s movement and use, and gather broad demographic information.

 What partners or service providers have access to Personally Identifiable Information from Visitors and/or Authorized Customers on the Site?